Graduate Affiliates

 Audrey Smith (Email: audrey.smith@yale.edu)

 Hey TD!
 I’m Audrey.
 I’m a distance runner, travel lover, food enthusiast, and wannabe painter.
-I’m also a second-year PhD student in the School of the Environment, where my research focuses on the health and equity dimensions of urban climate mitigation and adaptation.
+I’m also a third-year PhD student in the School of the Environment, where my research focuses on the health and equity dimensions of urban climate mitigation and adaptation.
 Built environments and cities are central to my research–and I’m fascinated by them, maybe because I’ve lived in so many all over the country!
 I’m a native of Santa Cruz, CA and most recently lived in Miami, FL (so of course I’m a big ocean lover, and recently got scuba certified!).
 I also lived in Houston and Oakland for my undergrad and masters at Rice and UC Berkeley, respectively.
 I was an active member of my own residential college while at Rice, so I’m very excited to get to know the TD community!

 Stephan Waizmann (Email: stephan.waizmann@yale.edu)